Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 ## Preface

-> “[...] we may say that a phenomenon is experimentally demonstrable when we know how to conduct an experiment which will rarely fail to give us statistically significant results”
+> "[...] we may say that a phenomenon is experimentally demonstrable when we know how to conduct an experiment which will rarely fail to give us statistically significant results"

-Ronald Fisher (1890-1962).
-The design of experiments (1951). p.
+Ronald J. Fisher (1890-1962). **The design of experiments** (1951). p.
 14

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+> "All models are wrong but some models are useful."

+George E. P. Box (18 October 1919 – 28 March 2013). *Robustness in the Strategy of Scientific Model Building* (1979). p.
+2.

+> "The big problem in science is not cheaters or opportunists, but sincere researchers who have unfortunately been trained to think that every statistically “significant” result is notable."

+Andrew Gelman (11 February 1965 – ).
+Essay: The Experiments Are Fascinating.
+But Nobody Can Repeat Them.
+The New York Times (19/10/2018). https://www.nytimes.com/2018/11/19/science/science-research-fraud-reproducibility.html

 ### Header 3